 Posts Tagged ‘my pregnant dog is eating poop’

-A while back, I caught my then 3 month old puppy, Frodo, cat poop.
+A while back, I caught my then 3 month old puppy, Frodo, eating cat poop.
 I felt more than a little sick to actually see him do it and was also a little surprised at how much he seemed to enjoy it; I wondered how could Frodo find another animal’s poop so appetizing?
 As much as I love my dogs, I grimaced and pursed my lips in disgust whenever I caught Frodo in the act.
-Even when I did not catch him at it, there was nothing quite like the shudder I got when my dog walked up to me wagging his tail, trying to nuzzle or lick me with that tell-tale whiff of poop on his !
-As a result of applying dietary changes and techniques (all of which are include this book), my dog no longer eats poop.
+Even when I did not catch him at it, there was nothing quite like the shudder I got when my dog walked up to me wagging his tail, trying to nuzzle or lick me with that tell-tale whiff of poop on his breath!
+As a result of applying dietary changes and training techniques (all of which are include this book), my dog no longer eats poop.

 I have helped many owners, like you, who had also experienced this problem.